toidihocbigdata/SimplePing/README.txt

 Functionality:
-A programs do a ping protol to an IPv4 address (1 time) and print round trip time.
+A programs do a ping protol to an IPv4 address and print round trip time.

 What I did:
 - create ICMP ECHO message follow RFC 792